Guidance on the reopening and safe use of multi-purpose community centres.

-To ensure compliance with the requirements in regulation 12, a specific system of enforcement has been created.
+To ensure compliance with the requirements in the regulations, a specific system of enforcement has been created.
 This means that enforcement officers from local authorities can require certain (specified) measures to be taken in relation to premises, including closing them if necessary.

-The enforcement system is set out in Schedules 5 and 6 to the Regulations and is based on the issue of a “Premises Improvement Notice” or a “Premises Closure Notice” or both, depending on the circumstances.
-In making the decision to issue these notices an enforcement officer must consider whether taking the measure is necessary and proportionate means of ensuring compliance.
+The enforcement system is set out in Part 7 of, and Schedule 3 to the Regulations and is based on the issue of a “Premises Improvement Notice” or a “Premises Closure Notice” or both, depending on the circumstances.
+In making the decision to issue these notices an enforcement officer must consider whether taking the measure is a necessary and proportionate means of ensuring compliance.

 The following guidance has been issued to enforcement officers.